Score (television): Programming

 Score had several shows that were televised versions of what sports talk radio is today.
 Score featured some professional sporting events, live call-in shows, and sports news shows.
 Live sporting events included professional wrestling, MISL soccer, college basketball, the CFL and boxing.
 It also broadcast a couple NASCAR races in 1988 that were originally slated for Special Events Television Network before it folded.

 It also showed at least two games of the 1986 National Invitation Tournament.

 Call-in shows, including Time Out for Trivia

 Its most popular show was Time Out for Trivia, hosted by Todd Donoho and produced by Eric Corwin.
-Time Out For Trivia was the first national live interactive game show in which viewers phoned in and if they correctly answered a question, they'd win a prize.
+Time Out For Trivia was the first national live interactive game show in which viewers phoned in, and if they correctly answered a question, they would win a prize.
 One of the most popular prizes on the show was the Dirt Devil vacuum cleaner which often included a funny sound effect like an "ooooh" or an "oooooh.... aaaaaah."
 Humor was almost always an ingredient, particularly in the multiple-choice questions, which often included an obvious nonsports figure as one of the possible answers.